birdandhike.com logo

 Getting to the Trailhead

 This hike is located along the Scenic Loop Road in Red Rock Canyon National Conservation Area, about 1 hour west of Las Vegas.
-Drive out to Red Rocks, pay the fee, and then drive about 2/3rds of the way around the the Scenic Loop to the Ice Box Canyon Trailhead.
+Drive out to Red Rocks, pay the fee, and then drive about 2/3rds of the way around the Scenic Loop to the Ice Box Canyon Trailhead.
 Park here; this is the trailhead.

 Icebox CanyonStart of the Ice Box Trail (view W from the trailhead)